 Makoto is a friendless, unhappy teenager who lives with his grandmother after the suicide of his father.
-He cannot see anything visibly special about himself, so he is bewildered when one of the most popular guys in school, Yuki, begins to seek out his company.
-Yuki, a long-haired rebel who is very popular with the ladies, fills Makoto's head with ideas of obliterating the corruption of the current society through the power of destruction.
-Yuki almost seems to have guessed what Makoto is hiding: a powerful supernatural ability.
-How far will Makoto be willing to follow Yuki's destructive ambitions?
+He cannot see anything visibly special about himself, so he is bewildered when one of the most popular guys in school, Yuuki, begins to seek out his company.
+Yuuki, a long-haired rebel who is very popular with the ladies, fills Makoto's head with ideas of obliterating the corruption of the current society through the power of destruction.
+Yuuki almost seems to have guessed what Makoto is hiding: a powerful supernatural ability.
+How far will Makoto be willing to follow Yuuki's destructive ambitions?

 “In the end, conspiracies or terrorism cannot reverse the flow of history.
 But they can make it stagnant.”

 Mori Koji is known as a one hit wonder by writing and illustrating the famous Holyland.
 With just one work he crated a fan base for him self.
 With his usage of the general thematic of escepism, realism, humanism, and combined it with his way of presentation be it his somewhat unique art, his fluid way of using dialog, to his pacing and his famous info dumping that surprisingly worked.
 However I for my self as a fan of Holyland , doubted that he can deliver something of equivalent standards and as such stayed away from his work till this day.
 Well the day has come to convey my latest read from him and I hope it can pick up your interest not just in this manga but even his other works as well and with that lets jump in.